NHSDigital/dtos-experimental-design-library/README.md

 A central space for UCD teams in Screening to share their work and ideas.

+This library is <strong>not</strong> a replacement the <a href="https://service-manual.nhs.uk/">NHS Digital service manual</a>.
+Other NHS teams should continue to use the Service Manual to build their services.

+The designs surfaced in this library are experimental, and have been included to help us improve the consistency of our designs across NHS Screening products and services.
+You should not replicate them in any live services.

 ## Running the application locally

 ### Prerequisite